GrootXI/sql_restaurent_orders/README.md

 **Multi-Cuisine Orders:** Most high-value orders include 3–4 cuisines; indicates variety preference.<br>
 **Customer Behavior:** Menu variety drives higher order value.<br>
 **Opportunities:** Focus marketing and promotions on Italian, Asian, and Mexican categories.

+## 🛡️ License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.

+## 🌟 About Me

+Hi there!
+I'm **Md Amzad Hossain**.
+Specialize in turning raw data into meaningful insights that help drive business decisions.